 - Clarify expectations -- for yourself and your students -- regarding assignments that might especially invite copying or collaboration.
 If you assign an exercise such as an online quiz that has a high potential for cheating, do you genuinely intend to permit completion strategies (like copying or collaboration) that would ordinarily count as misconduct?
 If so, say so.
 Simply remaining silent while setting a low point value to minimize the advantage of cheating can send the message that a little cheating is OK.

-- Know how to use the Turnitin.com reports available in D2L.
-Writing assignments submitted on D2L automatically generate a Turnitin report that highlights text taken from the Internet or other sources.
+- Know how to use the Turnitin.com reports available in Canvas.
+Writing assignments submitted on Canvas can automatically generate a Turnitin report that highlights text taken from the Internet or other sources.
 Further information is available here.

 - Be vigilant during tests and while grading assignments.
 Additional test proctoring may be available from our office upon request.
 Conversely, if you want to experiment with a proctor-free, honor-system approach, please let us know your impressions.
 The Code does permit students to report integrity violations on their own.